 Ge 244 ab.
-Invertebrate Paleontology and Paleoecology (Seminar).
+Paleoecology (Seminar).
 5 units; second and third terms.
-Critical review of classic investigations and current research in paleoecology, biogeochemistry and invertebrate paleontology.
-Study of paleontologic principles and methods.
+Critical review of classic investigations and current research in paleoecology and biogeochemistry.
 In charge: Lowenstam.

 Ge 245.
 Biostratigraphy (Seminar).
 5 units; first term.
 A consideration of problems and principles of biostratigraphy, including regional, inter-regional, and world-wide correlations by means of fossils, and the problems arising from the consideration of animal geography.
 Instructor: Boucot.